 A person should not be able to request something, authorise it and then execute it.

 Think about it.

 In basic terms what would be point in the process?

 The person may as well just go to the last step and pay themselves what they want.

-If you want to write these yourself I totally commend you.
-And pity you in equal measure.
-You could save months of effort with these templates that take 25 years of experience and distill it in a pack of prewritten best practice awesomeness.
+I have included everything you need for segregation of duty, including role based access in the ISO 27001 toolkit.
+You could save months of effort with these ISO 27001 templates that take 25 years of experience and distill it in a pack of prewritten best practice awesomeness.

 To comply with ISO 27001 Annex A 5.3 you are going to implement the ‘how’ to the ‘what’ the control is expecting.
 In short measure you are going to

 - Write your roles and responsibilities to satisfy ISO 20001 Annex A 5.2